MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/carriercontrolschema/element-refreshparameters.md

 ---
-Description: Defines parameters to be used when refreshing the provisioning file contents.
+description: Defines parameters to be used when refreshing the provisioning file contents.
 Search.Product: eADQiWindows 10XVcnh
 title: RefreshParameters
 ms.assetid: 138e7caf-6eeb-4f3d-8e53-13a3ecfacfeb